 Strategic Awareness for Leaders

-Leaders with strategic awareness consistently ask themselves about their function’s capabilities and strengths and assess how those strengths are driving ongoing value for the business.
+It’s vital that leaders learn how to think strategically, as leaders with strategic awareness consistently ask themselves about their function’s capabilities and strengths and assess how those strengths are driving ongoing value for the business.
 They also examine their function’s vulnerabilities.
 They want to know how these weaknesses will interfere with their ability to drive value, and they use that information to overcome them.
 Once they have identified their function’s limitations, they focus on those that are most relevant and important to the long-term, sustained success of the business.

 Leaders who stay aware know which features of their products and services need to be refreshed to contend with new competitors.
 They know that the products and services they offer must remain special and unique in the face of ongoing change—and they constantly strive to develop new capabilities and continuously improve business practices.